Blog > Articles

 • Medical Weight Loss Devices

-Behavioral Intervention and Counseling
+Behavioral intervention and counseling

 Changing behaviors around diet and physical activity are an important component of any weight loss program.
 As are ongoing support and accountability.
 The extent and frequency of counseling sessions can vary significantly depending on the type of provider or provider(s) you see for weight management.
 Such treatment may be guided by a physician or other medical provider, but could also be provided by a Registered Dietitian or psychologist.
 Some weight loss programs provide a multidisciplinary approach using a combination of medical providers, dietitians, and/or psychologists.